 • protoc-gen-connect-openapi: This is my plugin.
 It generates OpenAPIv3 specs for your ConnectRPC services and has support for protovalidate, gnostic OpenAPIv3 annotations, and gRPC-Gateway annotations.

-• protovalidate: Protovalidate allows you to embed validation rules in your protobuf files which can be used by an associated library to enforce the those rules.
+• protovalidate: Protovalidate allows you to embed validation rules in your protobuf files which can be used by an associated library to enforce those rules.
 A large complaint that people have with gRPC is that it’s hard to use whenever every single field is optional.
 Now you can replace a lot of validation code, including required fields, with protobuf options.
 I’m anxiously awaiting typescript support so validation logic can be shared on web frontends and backends, which, to me, is the “holy grail” feature of a contract-driven service.

 In addition to these libraries and plugins, more tools that you know and love from HTTP are supporting gRPC like Postman, Insomnia and k6.